Heather Augustine’s introduction to theatre sound happened almost by accident.

 As well as the responsibility of getting the sound up and running at each new theatre, the A1 has to think ahead to the next stage on the tour.

 The system is specified before the tour by the Sound Designer, whose job it is to work with the director and MD (musical director) to create and define the overall sound for the show.
 This will include choosing the speakers, mics, console, processors and everything else that’s required for the system, tuning it, and sourcing or creating sound effects and soundscapes.
 The job of the A1/Head Audio is to learn the sound and replicate this in each theatre on the tour.
 Part of the A1’s role is, therefore, to consider whether the tour has enough speakers to cover the next space and whether it can accommodate their rig.

 Does the new venue have any quirks for which they need to plan?

-It’s clear that as well as technical expertise, the job of an A1 requires solid organisational skills, flexibility, patience, and persistence.
-Heather emphasises these last three as being key when touring: “Things are never going to work out quite the way you want them to, and mistakes are going to happen.
+It’s clear that as well as technical expertise, the job of an A1 requires solid organizational skills, flexibility, patience, and persistence.
+Heather emphasizes these last three as being key when touring: “Things are never going to work out quite the way you want them to, and mistakes are going to happen.
 [You have] to get right back up and try again.”